Genny Orr, Product Marketing Manager

 Schools can vary dramatically in their academic offerings, pedagogy, activities, facilities, student supports, outcomes, and more.
 Yet these differences are often far from clear to families viewing them from the outside.
 Many schools are tight on resources when it comes to communicating their programs to the communities they serve.
 In turn, families may need to visit numerous websites and school offices to get answers to all of their questions.
 Unfortunately, that is a burden that many simply cannot afford.

 At SchoolMint, we believe that every family should have access to transparent and accurate information about their child’s education, no matter where they live or what language they speak.
-We launched the School Finder in 2015 to help families navigate the school choice process and improve communication across districts, schools, and communities.
-Our first two School Finders, in Camden City School District (NJ) and Oakland Unified School District (CA), have already supported thousands of parents through their school choice processes, and several new Finders are being developed in additional cities this year.
+We launched the School Finder as part of our Family Outreach solution in 2015 to help families navigate the school choice process and improve communication across districts, schools, and communities.
+Our first three School Finders — for Camden Enrollment (NJ), Oakland (CA), and Denver Public Schools (CO) — have already supported thousands of parents through their school choice processes.
 Genny Orr, Product Marketing Manager at SchoolMint, interviewed Victoria Pacchiana-Rojas, Product Manager for the School Finder, to learn more.

 Genny Orr (GO): To start, can you tell us about what drew you to SchoolMint and this role?